17-year-old shot dead by police while running away from traffic stop

 BLACK MAN FATALLY SHOT IN BACKYARD AFTER OFFICERS MISTAKE CELL PHONE FOR 'TOOL BAR', POLICE SAY

-When the officer took the driver out of the car and handcuffed him, two passengers ran from the vehicle, at which point one of them, the 17-year-old, was shot dead by police.
+When the officer took the driver out of the car and handcuffed him, two passengers ran from the vehicle, at which point one of them, 17-year-old Antwon Rose, was shot dead by police.

+Speaking at a press conference on Wednesday, ACPD Superintendent Coleman McDonough said: "An investigation revealed that the shooter fired nine .40 caliber rounds at the victim from a passing vehicle.
+The victim also returned fire at the vehicle."

 Dramatic video captured by an eyewitness shows the two passengers suddenly bolting from the vehicle and police shooting after them.
 One of the two can be seen falling to the ground.